stedwick/codecov-mcp/memory-bank/progress.md

 - 🔲 Integration guide for other systems

 ### Testing Improvements
+- ✅ Cleaned up test files to only log actual errors
 - 🔲 Comprehensive unit tests for all functions
 - 🔲 Integration tests for the complete server
 - 🔲 Performance tests for large repositories